 Visuality: For mobile oriented applications, crowdtesting could be valuable for developers and the client because of the inputs that could be gathered.
 It doesn’t sound interesting to add only crowdtesting to Software Development Lifecycles, because for the sake of development processes we would need dedicated professionals.
 But in addition to that, crowd testing can be beneficial for the product.

-We would like to express our gratitude to Visuality for taking time to sit down with us and talk about their QA processes!
+We would like to express our gratitude to Visuality for taking time to sit down with us and talk about their quality assurance processes!
 Check out their website to see what kind of awesome stuff they put together!
-We hope this interview shines some light on how successful software houses incorporate QA in their development processes.
+We hope this interview shines some light on how successful software houses incorporate quality assurance in their development processes.